 - Yellow Farmhouse Inn

 Home to the state's best hospitals and universities, Burlington is the largest city in Vermont and the Chittenden County shire town, 45 miles south of the Canadian border and 94 miles south of Montreal’s European heritage & architecture.
 Economic growth and employment opportunities are two reasons why individuals relocate to the Burlington-South Burlington metropolis.
 Lake Champlain is supreme, with the Adirondacks & New York across to the west.
 Home to UVM, the University of Vermont, Burlington is a youthful city on the water.
-South Burlington, Essex, Williston, Winooski, Charlotte, Shelburne, Hinesburg, Huntington, Richmond, Jericho, South & North Hero, Underhill & Bolton are all a reasonable commute.
+South Burlington, Essex, Williston, Winooski, Charlotte, Shelburne, Hinesburg, Huntington, Richmond, Jericho, South Hero, North Hero, Underhill & Bolton are all a reasonable commute.
 With Burlington Airport as your gateway, it takes just over an hour to the Big Apple but you can fly across the nation and internationally too.

 Ben & Jerry’s was founded in an abandoned gas station in Burlington in 1978 and Forbes Magazine selected Burlington as one of the prettiest towns in America.